duckietown/docs-brown/book/doc-sky/20-safety-assignment/10-assignment.md

 5. When do you need to report an accident to the FAA?

-## Thanksgiving Break (10 points)
+## Flying at Home (10 points)

 *Write your answers in `answers.txt`.*

-Answer the following questions about flying at home over Thanksgiving break.
+Answer the following questions about flying at home over the duration of this semester.

 1. What are the risks?